AlexS12/Adafruit_CircuitPython_LSM9DS1/README.rst

     :target: https://travis-ci.org/adafruit/Adafruit_CircuitPython_LSM9DS1
     :alt: Build Status

+Dependency on circuit python has been removed when adafruit_lsm9ds1_smbus2.py
+    is used so it can be run in a Raspberry Pi.
+Communications rely on smbus2 library instead.

 CircuitPython module for the LSM9DS1 accelerometer, magnetometer, gyroscope.

 Dependencies
 =============
 This driver depends on:

+adafruit_lsm9ds1.py:
 * `Adafruit CircuitPython <https://github.com/adafruit/circuitpython>`_
 * `Bus Device <https://github.com/adafruit/Adafruit_CircuitPython_BusDevice>`_